Capstone-Projects-2022-Spring/project-audibleon/README.md

 * Deployment to AWS EC2 instance was attempted but while the majority of the Flask application was workable, the integration of the models onto the server resulted in significant errors that crash the server.
 To demonstrate the application's ability to serve multiple users, Ngrok was used during the demo and is recommend to create a reverse proxy for users to log onto the application as it runs on a local host.
 * Text to ASL feature does not give output in 'true' ASL form; to be more accurate to the needs of the deaf community, a robust natural language processing algorithm would need to be developed to capture the variety of grammatical rules used in constructing ASL sentences.
 * Deaf users in the chat room are unable to text their communication to other users and are limited only to the translated output from both the alphabet and the CNN models.
+* Login flashed message does not appear on Translate page immediately after logging in, but instead appears on next page that is accessed right after leaving the Translate page.

 ***
 <a name = "technologies"></a>